symphonists/s3upload_field/README.markdown

 ___0.6.3 - ST___

+- Wasn't sending the Content-Type to S3, thanks Michael!
 - Accidently removed bucket if the filename was empty and it was the last file in the bucket
 - Wasn't properly removing files when a file was removed then saved